A continuous/discrete fractional Noether's theorem: A fractional Noether's theorem

 \subsection{Reminder about fractional Lagrangian systems}

-We first review classical definitions extracted from \cite{kilb,podl,samk} of the fractional derivatives of Riemann-Liouville.
-Let $\Gamma $ be the Gamma function of Euler and $f$ be an element of $\mathcal{C}^{1} ([a,b],\R^d)$.
-The fractional left (respectively right) integral of order $\alpha$ with inferior limit $a$ (respectively superior limit $b$) of $f$ is given by:
+We first review classical definitions extracted from \cite{samk,podl,kilb} of the fractional derivatives of Riemann-Liouville.
+Let $\alpha > 0$ and $f$ be a function defined on $[a,b]$ with values in $\R^d$.
+The left (resp. right) fractional integral in the sense of Riemann-Liouville with inferior limit $a$ (resp. superior limit $b$) of order $ \alpha $ of $f$ is given by:

 respectively: